Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datafactory/sample2_cicd_auto_publish/README.md

     TriggerStatus: 'start'
 ```

 > NOTE: Note: In order to successfully deploy ADF, make sure that the service principal or the Managed identity have sufficient access to the Azure resources linked to ADF.
-For example- Key Vault, Azure Databricks, Storage Account.
+For example - Key Vault, Azure Databricks, Storage Account.

 ![ADF Deployment to Dev](./docs/images/adf_deploy_to_dev_env.png)